nianatali18/CS290_Project2_NIA_A/README.md

 Create a simple webpage (HTML can be simple, but include enough to show off your CSS styles) that attempts to apply some style from your design to the HTML;

+I am just goind to add to the sad website I have already made and attempt to make it look slightly better as it was very rough when I first made it.

 Be sure to include at least the following CSS properties:
-- class attribute
+- class attribute DONE

-- class selector
+- class selector DONE

-- id attribute
+- id attribute DONE

-- id selector
+- id selector DONE

-- role attribute
+- role attribute DONE

-- attribute selectors
+- attribute selectors DONE

-- font family
+- font family DONE

-- font size
+- font size DONE

-- font style
+- font style DONE

-- font variant
+- font variant DONE

-- font weight
+- font weight DONE

-- font property shorthand
+- font property shorthand DONE

-- text align
+- text align DONE

-- text decoration
+- text decoration DONE

-- line height
+- line height DONE

-- color (in a few ways)
+- color (in a few ways) DONE

-- border and shorthand
+- border and shorthand DONE

-- padding and shorthand
+- padding and shorthand DONE

-- margin and shorthand
+- margin and shorthand DONE